liulanz/Inter-Process-Communication/README.md

 #### multiprocesses

 **binarySemaphore.cpp:** This program uses binary semaphore to regulate the access in critical sections.
-An simple example that shows how binary semaphorece work.
+An simple example that shows how binary semaphore work.

 **binarySemaphore_rw.cpp:** This program uses binary semaphore to regulate the access in critical sections.
 It shows an exmaple of how processes can read at same time and write mutual exclusively